 I am an emerging scholar engaged with planetary health and well-being (global health, mental health), trans-disciplinary gender & sexuality studies, and critical development studies focused on politics and ethics of social justice, and aim to nurture peace and harmony.

-Filter by topic: Book Reviews • Featured Members • Meaning Management • Meaning of Death • Meaning of Life • Meaning Research • Meaning-Focused Therapy • Miscellaneous • Movie Reviews • Poetry • Positive Living Newsletter • Positive Psychology 2.0 • President's Column
+Filter by topic: Book Reviews • Existential Positive Psychology (PP2.0) • Featured Members • Meaning Management • Meaning of Death • Meaning of Life • Meaning Research • Meaning-Focused Therapy • Miscellaneous • Movie Reviews • Poetry • Positive Living in Difficult Times • President's Column

 When I read Frankl’s Man’s Search for Meaning, I wrestle with the idea that an individual is solely responsible for his or her life, a sort of radical individualism: “You are the only one responsible for the success or failure in your life” (Cohen, 2017, April 8), which seems to neglect the influence of positive relationships and of chance.

 The first time parents laid eyes on their newborn child, they probably pictured various milestones: first steps, first day of school, college graduation, and, perhaps, a big wedding.
 What may have never occurred to them is that, as their child grows, he or she may be at risk of suicide.
 Shocking news to most parents, […]

 A remarkable amount of writing and research has been done since the early 1990s on psychological trauma—its etiology, biopsychological effects, and forms of therapy.
 Because this intense focus on trauma is relatively new, it isn’t a surprise that we don’t yet have a generally agreed upon framework to guide our understanding of what trauma is […]